cheind/autoregressive/etc/presentation/autoregressive.md

 $$
 where $X_i$ denotes a random variable corresponding to the i-th (unrolled) MNIST 28x28 image pixel value and $y$ is the digit class.

-Left: original images, Right: reconstructed image after observing $N$=392 (first image half).
-Images are from the test set.
+Top row: input images from the test set, of which the first 50% of all pixels are considered to be observed.
+Bottom rows: Predicted reconstructions.

 Note
-- Digit style is maintained during generation (thick strokes vs. thin strokes)
+- Digit style is maintained during generation (thick strokes vs. thin strokes).
+- Model capable of varying the global appearance (see second 7).
-- Fading effect to soften hard edges is captured by the model
+- Fading effect to soften hard edges is captured by the model.

 ---
 # MNIST Density Estimation Results